 Supertoon International Animation Festival specializes in short animated films and takes place every summer in the Adriatic city of Šibenik, Croatia, turning the entire city into a bona fide open-air theater.

 Supertoon creates a space of freedom for filmmakers and students of film-making, providing them with the opportunity to meet, socialize, participate in panels, Q&A’s and workshops, exchange ideas and experiences, and hopefully even come up with ideas for a future collaboration.
+We also encourage kids and young adults to make their first steps in animation through our four-day animation workshop Planktoon.

 Our mission is highly educational all year round.
 As part of a platform called Animated Šibenik, we organize a series of year-round events that include pop-up exhibitions by illustrators, animators and comic artists, animation workshops for children and adults, VJ and 3D mapping shows and concerts.
 Once a month we bring visual arts to the center of attention in downtown Šibenik.
 With an ever greater focus on VR and 3D mapping, we try to look forward and stay ahead of the curve.